 - mergers and demergers pursuant to Articles 2505 and 2505-bis of the Italian Civil Code;

 - the opening, modification and closure of additional offices;

-- compliance of the Bylaws with regulatory provisions;
+- amendments of the Bylaws to comply with legislative provisions;

 - the transfer of the registered office within Italy.